 IgA nephropathy (Berger disease) is the most common primary glomerulonephritis worldwide.
 It most frequently affects males in the second to third decades of life.
 Clinical manifestations are usually triggered by upper respiratory tract or gastrointestinal infections and include gross hematuria and flank pain.
 In some cases, it may present as rapidly progressive glomerulonephritis (RPGN).
-Urinalysis of asymptomatic patients often shows persistent microhematuria and minor proteinuria, while more severe cases may present with recurrent episodes of nephritic syndrome.
-A kidney biopsy is necessary to make a definitive diagnosis.
-Treatment consists of measures to slow the progression of the disease (e.g., ACE-inhibitors), as well as immunosuppressive therapy in more severe cases.
-Even with the appropriate treatment, up to 50% of the patients progress to end-stage renal disease within 20–25 years.
+Urinalysis of asymptomatic patients often shows persistent microhematuria and minor proteinuria, while more severe cases may manifest with recurrent episodes of nephritic syndrome.
+A kidney biopsy is indicated in patients with signs of severe or progressive disease to make a definitive diagnosis.
+Treatment consists of measures to slow the progression of the disease (e.g., ACE inhibitors) as well as immunosuppressive therapy in more severe cases.
+Even with the appropriate treatment, up to 50% of patients progress to end-stage renal disease within 20–25 years.

 - The cause is still not entirely understood.

-The course of disease is highly variable.
-It can present in the following forms:
+The course of the disease is highly variable and can manifest in the following forms:

 - Can progress to RPGN and/or nephrotic syndrome (< 10% of patients)